 Dividends & Distributions by Jersey Companies

-This briefing note provides an overview of the process contained in Part 17 of the Companies (Jersey) Law 1991 (the Law) by which a Jersey company (a company) can make a distribution to its shareholders.
+This briefing note provides an overview of the process contained in Part 17 of the Companies (Jersey) Law 1991 (the Law) by which a Jersey company (a company) can make a distribution of dividends to its shareholders.
 It is also important to note that in addition to the requirements of the Law, a company’s distribution process will also be governed by its articles of association (the articles).
 More detailed guidance or advice is available on request.

 What does the Law class as a distribution?